FRC3944AllKnights/TEST/README.md

 Merge - merging takes changes fetched from the remote repository and applies them to the local repository.

 Pull - A combination of the fetch and merge commands.
-Pulling is generally the best way to update a local repository to be in sync with remote.
+Pulling is the easiest way to update a local repository to be in sync with remote.